Viber/viber-bot-node/README.md

 | --- | --- | --- |
 | userProfile | [`UserProfile`](#UserProfile) | `UserProfile` object |

 The `getUserDetails` function will fetch the details of a specific Viber user based on his unique user ID.
-The user ID can be obtained from the callbacks sent to the PA regrading user's actions.
+The user ID can be obtained from the callbacks sent to the account regarding user's actions.
 This request can be sent twice during a 12 hours period for each user ID.

 Returns a `promise.JSON`.